paritoshsinghrahar/telegram_crawler/README.md

 Messages from dates May 1 to and including May 15, 2021, were scrapped using the official Telegram API.

-# Code Description:
+## Code Description:

 ## Pre-Processing
 1. The JSON file is processed to collect raw data and store it.
 2. raw data is converted to a data frame. and processed to filter non-English characters.
 3. Messages containing SHIB and DODGE are kept.

 ## Sentiment Analysis
 1. Sentiment Analysis is done using the nltk library.
 2. The built-in, pretrained sentiment analyzer called VADER (Valence Aware Dictionary and sEntiment Reasoner) was utilized for sentiment analysis.
 VADER is tuned for social media linguistics.
-    3. VADER is the preferred choice for exploratory analysis of the dataset.
-    4. Since the goal of the project is to perform the first analysis on the dataset, nltk was chosen for quick results.
+3. Since the goal of the project is to perform first analysis on the dataset, nltk(VADER) is chosen for quick and preliminary exploratory analysis.

 ## Visualization
 1. A simple script to generate visualizations from processed code.
 2. Visualizations are generated in plotly.
 3. For better visualizations sentiment range from -1 to +1 is extended to -1000 to +1000.

 ## Summary